xjensen-johnb/Riona-AI-Agent/README.md

 Riona-AI-Agent is an AI-powered automation tool designed for **Instagram** to automate social media interactions such as posting, liking, and commenting.
 It leverages advanced AI models to generate engaging content, automate interactions, and manage Instagram accounts efficiently.

-Before using the automation features, you can personalize the agent by uploading your content, including:
+Before using the automation features, you can personalize the agent by training with the following, including:

 - **YouTube Video URL** 🎥
 - **Audio File** 🎙️